DuckshotPro/DuckSnapAnalytics/docs/assets/app-description.md

 Connect your Snapchat account securely and start gaining insights that drive real growth.
 No complex setup required – professional analytics made simple.

-**Download DuckShots SnapAlytics and transform your social media strategy with the power of professional analytics.**
+**Download DuckShots Analytics and transform your social media strategy with the power of professional analytics.**

 ---